liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

 <!-- Introduce Alloy UI -->

 Alloy UI is easy to use in your JavaScript and HTML anywhere on your web server.
-Let's demonstrate by using Alloy's `.aui-btn` button class in an HTML file.
+Let's demonstrate by using Alloy's `aui-btn` button class in an HTML file.

 1. Insert the body of an HTML file on your web server: